Updated on: May 26, 2025

 How Do Password Managers Work?

-When you enter a password on a website or app, the password manager offers to save it.
-The password is immediately encrypted on your device using strong algorithms like AES-256 before it’s stored.
-This encrypted data is then either kept locally on your device (for offline managers) or securely synced to encrypted servers (for cloud-based services).
+In practice, they work very well with minimal input required from the user.
+When you enter a username and password on a website or app, the password manager offers to save it.
+Once saved, the password is immediately encrypted using an algorithm, usually 256-bit AES encryption.
+This encrypted data is stored in an unreadable form either locally on your device (for offline tools) or securely synced to encrypted servers (for cloud-based services).

 When you revisit a site, the password manager detects login fields through HTML identifiers.
 To auto-fill your credentials, you first need to unlock your vault, typically using a master password or biometric verification.
-The manager then decrypts only the specific password needed, fills it directly into the verified fields, and promptly clears the decrypted data from memory.
+The manager then decrypts the relevant data and fills your login into the correct fields (RoboForm is notable for its ability to handle complex forms with all manner of custom fields).
+For added safety, most promptly clear the decrypted data from memory, leaving no trace of your private information.

 I used our comprehensive testing methodology to find the leading password management solutions in 2025.
-Here’s how I tested each product:
+Here’s how I determined each product’s ranking:

 - I tested the security and encryption standards to ensure they use 256-bit AES encryption or similar, incorporate zero-knowledge protocols, and offer 2FA or MFA.
-Only the password managers that provided solid security measures, like 1Password and Dashlane, were considered for this list.
+Only the password managers that provided solid security measures were considered for this list.

 - I assessed the ease of use across desktop and mobile apps, ensuring that the interfaces were intuitive and user-friendly.
 I also extensively tested auto-save and auto-fill functions and gave extra points to password managers that included passwordless and biometric logins (at least on mobile, but preferably on desktop as well), and convenient secure sharing.